 Failure To Progress is a leading cause of cesareans.

 No two women, children, or cervix are the same.
 Some women, some babies, and some cervixes may need additional time in labor.
-Oftentimes a longer labor will play out perfectly without any interventions.
-Sometimes, intervention can help facilitate a vaginal delivery and rarely, mothers and babies may need a cesarean.
-But a slow labor may not be a reason for a cesarean.
+Oftentimes longer labor will play out perfectly without any interventions.
+Sometimes, intervention can help facilitate a vaginal delivery, and rarely, mothers and babies may need a cesarean.
+But slow labor may not be a reason for a cesarean.
 And spaced our vaginal exams can allow women and babies to have the time they need in labor to coordinate and cooperate for a vaginal delivery.

 As a doula, I can tell you that dilation is an important factor but the least important one to my clients.
 The Station of the baby in the maternal pelvis is more important to me than dilation or effacement.
 Once the baby is low in the pelvis the cervix will usually respond with dilation and effacement.